Fiscal Year 2016: No Current Data Available Fiscal Year 2017: No Current Data Available Fiscal Year 2018: No Current Data Available

 Compliance plans are required annually.

-An expenditure report is required quarterly and a final expenditure report is due within 90 days after completion or termination of project support by NEH.
+Final expenditure reports are due within 90 days after completion or termination of project support by NEH.

 Audits